tarikh03/K2View-Academy/articles/demo_project/TDM_Demo_Project/TDM7_demo_project_setup_guidelines.md

 ### Databases Setup

-The TDM demo project is based on PostgreSQL databases:
+The TDM demo project is aligned with TDM V7.1 and is based on PostgreSQL databases:

 <table>
 <tr>